circleci/circleci-docs/jekyll/_cci2/google-auth.md

 To use certain services (like Google Cloud Datastore), you will also need to set the CircleCI `$GOOGLE_APPLICATION_CREDENTIALS` environment variable to `${HOME}/gcloud-service-key.json`.

-See above for instructions on adding environment variables to CircleCI projects.
+In your configuration,
+you can use this environment variable to authorize the `gcloud` tool.